 Office of the Archbishop

 Serves as the liaison between the parishes and the Archbishop.
-The office is comprised of the Cardinal’s secretarial and support staff.
+The office is comprised of the Archbishop’s secretarial and support staff.
 Learn More.

 Serves as a repository for documents, books and related materials pertaining to the history of the Archdiocese and its predecessor jurisdictions since 1840; collects, preserves, interprets , and provides access to these materials and provides a variety of outreach programs involving the editing and publication of materials for the benefit of the historical and ministerial community.
 Learn More.